-Lecturer in American Studies
+Lecturer in American Studies, United States Studies Centre

-A second research project, supported by a US Studies Centre Early Career Research Support grant, is a comprehensive analysis of James Ellroy’s writing career, American Romance: The Writing Life of James Ellroy,” will pose and answer questions from a novel perspective—literary insider/outsider to America—about American literary production, American masculinity since World War II, and the place of race, violence, and sex in American culture and life.
-The project involves full access to Ellroy’s unpublished projects, draft works, and research materials, and a series of interviews with Ellroy about all aspects of his work.
+A second research project, supported by a US Studies Centre's Early Career Research Support grant, involves full access to James Ellroy’s unpublished projects, draft works, and research materials, and a series of interviews with Ellroy.
+A comprehensive analysis of Ellroy’s writing career, American Romance: The Writing Life of James Ellroy examines American literary production, American masculinity since World War II, and the place of race, violence, and sex in American culture.

 Rodney is teaching the following units in academic year 2017:

 This essay by Centre lecturer Dr Rodney Taveira examines the loop of contemporary American literary production and reception.
 Firstly, Taveira reads Nam Le's 'Meeting Elise,' from The Boat (2008), Le's much-awarded collection of short stories set...

 What does a stylish, contemporary police procedural, starring Matthew McConaughey and Woody Harrelson, have to do with a 120-year-old collection of horror stories and popular romances?
 Lecturer Rodney Taveira looks into the roots...

 This workshop featured Dr Rodney Taveira of the US Studies Centre.

 The American Cultures Workshop unites scholars of disparate disciplinary and methodological backgrounds from across the Asia/Pacific region who share a common research...